MPoL-dev/MPoL/docs/ci-tutorials/crossvalidation.md

 flayer.forward(torch.zeros(dset.nchan, coords.npix, coords.npix))
 ```

 The following plots visualize how we've split up the data.
-For each $K$-fold, we have the "training" visibilities, the dirty image corresponding to those training visibilities, and the "test" visibilities which will be used to evaluate the predictive ability of the model.
+For each $K$-fold, we have the "training" visibilities and the "test" visibilities which will be used to evaluate the predictive ability of the model.

 ```{code-cell}
 fig, ax = plt.subplots(nrows=k, ncols=2, figsize=(4, 10))